People want jobs and businesses need workers.

 Our team is constantly working to connect more people with the right jobs for them.
 We’re proud of the impact we’ve made, knowing that there is always more to do.

-- Since 2003, we’ve invested nearly $82.3 million to get people working in Southwest Washington.
+- Since 2003, we’ve invested more than $89.2 million to get people working in Southwest Washington.

-- With our partners, we help more than 30,000 people a year improve their skills, find jobs or advance their careers.
+- Last year, WSW and our partners provided more than 32,350 services to help people improve their skills, find jobs or advance in their careers.

-- Annually, we work with more than 200 businesses and community partners to get their workers and young people the training they need to be competitive.
+- Annually, we work with more than 200 businesses and community partners to get job seekers and young adults the training they need to be competitive.

-- Our programs help generate more than $305 million in annual wages for the region’s economy.
+- With our partners, WSW helps generate more than $305 million in annual wages for the region’s economy.